madebyarthouse/hasanhub/README.md

 - Turso / LibSQL
 - Tailwind

-I'm currently hosting on Vercel but it should work.
+I'm currently hosting via Vercel but it should work almost[1] everywhere.
 Syncing needs to be setup via Cron jobs (or similiar) by hitting the API routes defined in the `vercel.json`

+[1] Prisma limits support for edge enviromnents.

 ### Potential changes
 - Add payloadcms